Duplicate Records in Salesforce8 min read

 Maintaining a clean and consistent database is important to keep a business running smoothly.
-But it requires a never-ending process of removing duplicates, cleaning bad data, enhancing records, backing up data, and many more related activities.
-In today’s post, we’re going to talk about one of the first things to start with – removing duplicate records.
+But it requires a never-ending process of removing duplicates, cleaning bad data, enhancing records, backing up data, and more.
+In today’s post, we’d talk about one of the first things to start with - Salesforce duplicate management.

-Duplicate records are almost unavoidable, especially when you have data coming from multiple sources or multiple users like most CRM systems.
-But they are stress agents.
+Duplicate records are almost unavoidable, especially when you have data coming from multiple sources or multiple users.
+They are stress agents.
 Imagine calling a prospect only for them to reply that your company reached out earlier.
 Or telling a customer that you didn’t get their order just to realize that you were looking at the wrong record for them.
 Or sending someone several emails because you have multiple leads for them.
-There are many ways that duplicates can hurt your reputation and directly impact your bottom line.
+There are many ways that duplicates can hurt your reputation and directly impact your business.

 Salesforce Duplicate Rules

-Most Salesforce editions come with Duplicate Management, a way to alert users about duplicates.
-Duplicate Management requires setting up Duplicate Rules and Matching Rules (although some are set up by default).
+Most Salesforce systems come with Duplicate Management, a way to alert users about duplicates.
+Salesforce Duplicate report Management requires setting up Duplicate Rules and Matching Rules (although some are set up by default).